Skip to main content

 Semerwater and Askrigg

-Day 1 – From Stake Road we follow the turf road to Semerwater, where, so the rumour goes, an old man was refused shelter from the villagers, and in a fit of pique he flooded the village, which is now Semerwater Lake – there is certainly an eerie feel to the place and the horses never want to go into the lake for a drink....
-It is an ideal spot for a picnic however.
-Afterwards we ride through Bainbridge and onto Askrigg where we will spend the night.
+Day 1 – From Stake Road we follow the turf road to Semerwater, where, so the rumour goes, an old man was refused shelter from the villagers, and in a fit of pique he flooded the village, which is now Semerwater Lake – there is certainly an eerie feel to the place and the horses never want to go into the lake for a drink … It is an ideal spot for a picnic however.
+We go into Bainbridge, where lunch can be taken at the Rose and Crown Public House or the tiny but delightful tea rooms at the top of the village green.
+After lunch there are more drover’s roads and moorland to cross, riding along the bottom of Addleborough which is one of the bigger hills.
+Semerwater is visible in the distance.
+We are collected by horsebox at the bottom of Stake Road, at the head of Bishopdale.

 Other notes: small groups best for this ride too please.